 Why do Ducks Fly in a V Shaped Formation?

-Ducks fly in a V formation for two reasons: to make flying easier or to follow the leader.
+Ducks fly in a V formation for two reasons.
+This shape make flying easier and help birds to follow the leader.
 Ducks use this V-shaped formation during migration to conserve energy and reduce wind resistance, like groups of planes.
 The leader faces strong winds at the front tip of the V, helping other ducks behind.

 This teamwork helps them combat exhaustion and makes the long journey easier.
 Each duck plays a crucial role in maintaining the V formation, switching positions frequently to evenly distribute energy expenditure.
 By sharing the energy load, the ducks work together to fly across continents with great teamwork and coordination.